sigasi/sigasi_insights/content/screencasts/vscode_extension.md

 powerful features that help you focus on executing your ideas.
 So we invite you to try it on your own projects.
-The VSCode extension itself is free, but you’ll need a license to unlock the Sigasi language server.
+The VSCode extension itself is free, but you'll need a license to unlock the Sigasi language server.
 Sigasi Studio users can use their existing license, new users can request a trial license on our website.